strongloop/strongloop.com2/_posts/2018-12-12-in-the-loop-december-2018.md

 ### Node.js Foundation and JS Foundation Intent to Merge Update — November 2018

-Get the latest information regadring the intent to merge both foundations.
+Get the latest information regarding the intent to merge both foundations.

 [READ MORE >>>](https://medium.com/@nodejs/node-js-foundation-and-js-foundation-intent-to-merge-update-november-2018-5551a72412bc)